shun4midx/FQ-HyperLogLog-Autocorrect/fq_hll_py/README.md

 Now, you can use the library!

+If you ever want to uninstall, feel free to use `pip uninstall` as the prefix.

 ## Usage
 The library defaults to searching within its own folder before searching in your local directory.
 There are two text files offered as base dictionaries: `20k_shun4midx.txt` and `database.txt`, with around 20000 and 400 words respectively.
 The below code would only visit the local directory.
 If no dictionary is specified, `20k_shun4midx.txt` would be used instead.